 Aaron J Climas I won't buy this, as I owned the original!

 The first thing that struck me was how much older Peter Davision sounded in the whole thing.
-Funny to think that now, he is voice has aged so much more than Sylv or Pauls.
+Funny to think that now, his voice has aged so much more than Sylv or Paul's.